-After annihilation of Ravan when Shrirama left for Ayodhya in the Pushpak airplane, He realised that a black cloud was following them.
-At that juncture Deity Shiva manifested and told Shrirama that this black cloud symbolizes the sin of annihilating a Brahman (priest).
-As Ravan was a Brahman, Deity Shiva advised Shrirama to worship Deity Shiva at a place where there are five Deities, in Srilanka, to nullify the sin arising from his annihilation.
+After annihilation of Ravan when Shriram left for Ayodhya in the Pushpak airplane, He realised that a black cloud was following them.
+At that juncture Deity Shiva manifested and told Shriram that this black cloud symbolizes the sin of annihilating a Brahman (priest).
+As Ravan was a Brahman, Deity Shiva advised Shriram to worship Deity Shiva at a place where there are five Deities, in Srilanka, to nullify the sin arising from his annihilation.
 Shrirama obeyed Him.
 These five Deities are Keteeshwaram, Tondishwaram, Munneshwaram, Koneshwaram and Naguleshwaram.
 Of these the Tondishwaram temple is submerged due to the rising sea level.
 Let us learn about the koneswaram temple amongst these five Deity temples.

 1. River Mahaveli

 Ganga from Srilanka meets the sea at

 Thirukoneshwaram, a rocky mountain present here is

 triangular in shape and the Koneshwaram temple exists at this place